smoksde/sofa/README.md

+### Novel approach to the sofa problem using graphics processing and backpropagation free optimization algorithms

 This project implements a novel approach on the well known yet unsolved sofa problem.

 An implemented optimization algorithm is supposed to converge against the